scheb/2fa/doc/troubleshooting.md

 After successful login, the two-factor authentication form is not shown.
 Instead, you're either logged in or you see a different page from your application.

-### Troubleshooting

-Basic checks:
+### Basic checks

 - Your login page belongs to the firewall, which has two-factor authentication configured.
-- The paths of login page, login check, 2fa and 2fa check are all located with the firewall's path pattern.
+- The paths of login page, login check, 2fa and 2fa check are all located with the firewall's path `pattern`.
 - Your user entity has the interfaces implemented, which are necessary for the two-factor authentication method.
-- Your user entity fulfills the requirements of at least one two-factor authentication method.
+- Your user entity fulfills the requirements of at least one two-factor authentication method:
+    - The `is*Enabled()` method returns `true`
+    - Additional data for the authentication method is returned, e.g. for Google Authenticator to work the `getGoogleAuthenticatorSecret()` method must return a secret code.

+### Troubleshooting

 1) Is a `TwoFactorToken` present after the login?